github4touchdouble/nnet-enzyme/README.md

    - Should you require the integration of *nnet-enzyme* into a custom pipeline, adapt the provided code to align with the requirements of your framework.
 Merge relevant components seamlessly to ensure smooth functionality within your project.

 ## Example of use
+> [!IMPORTANT]
+> Without verifying tge aspects below, you won't be able to run the *nnet-enzyme* properly.

 > **WIP**

 ## Supplementary information: Unstructured tips & tricks